MisterDr/browser-tools-mcp/browser-tools-mcp/README.md

 - `mcp_getNetworkLogs` - Get all network logs
 - `mcp_takeScreenshot` - Take a screenshot of the current browser tab
 - `mcp_refreshPage` - Refresh the current browser page
+- `mcp_runScript` - Run JavaScript code in the browser and get the output
 - `mcp_getSelectedElement` - Get the currently selected DOM element
 - `mcp_runAccessibilityAudit` - Run a WCAG-compliant accessibility audit
 - `mcp_runPerformanceAudit` - Run a performance audit